1. How will my placenta get to you?

 7. What if I live outside of Franklin County?

 If you’re birthing at a hospital or at home in Franklin County we will pick up the placenta from that location (with the exceptions of Dublin Hospital and Grant Hospital).
-If you’re birthing outside of Franklin County, clients have a friend or family member drive the properly stored placenta container to a predetermined location within Franklin County to meet us for pickup.
-When your capsules are ready we can meet someone in Franklin County, or we can ship your capsules to your home for $15.
+If you’re birthing outside of Franklin County, we'll meet your support person in Columbus for pickup, then we will ship your capsules for an additional $15 shipping fee.

 8. What if my doctor or midwife wants to send my placenta to pathology?